kosatnkn/magnetar/README.md

  - Router to load and unload modules and to navigate around
  - Validator to validate forms
  - Additional Helper functions
- - Header, Sidenav and Login module already in place
+ - Header, Side Navigation and Login module already in place

 Enjoy!